Point-group filtering in unitary coupled-cluster ans\"atze: exact criticality under the Abelian filter, freeness measured near equilibrium under the full group: Abstract

 \section{Abstract}

-Symmetry-adapted variational quantum eigensolvers (VQE) based on the Unitary Coupled-Cluster ansatz (SymUCCSD) effectively reduce the parameter count for Abelian molecular point groups, yet they systematically fail for non-Abelian groups without a fully established theoretical explanation.
+Symmetry-adapted variational quantum eigensolvers (VQE) based on the Unitary Coupled-Cluster ansatz (SymUCCSD) effectively reduce the parameter count for Abelian molecular point groups.
+For non-Abelian groups, they systematically fail, without a theoretical explanation.
 In this work, we prove that the Abelian-subgroup restriction induces a spurious splitting of multidimensional irreducible representations, prematurely discarding cross-component excitations.
 At the Lie-algebraic level, this filter confines the Dynamical Lie Algebra (DLA) to the Abelian subalgebra $\mathfrak{u}(1)^{d_\lambda}$, restricting the reachable state manifold to a measure-zero torus $\mathbb{T}^{d_\lambda}$.
-However, completing the algebra is insufficient on its own due to a critical numerical trap: when standard molecular orbitals adapted solely to an Abelian subgroup are utilized, cross-component integrals vanish identically, creating an artificial zero-gradient plateau along non-Abelian algebraic directions.
-Numerical experiments on NH$_3$/STO-3G ($C_{3v}$, 16 qubits) confirm both the predicted DLA confinement and the gradient plateau, with SymUCCSD converging to an error of $21.8$~mHa above the FCI energy despite full optimizer convergence.
-Our analysis provides a rigorous algebraic and geometric diagnosis for the observed numerical breakdown, establishing that recovering full equivariant dynamics fundamentally necessitates both the inclusion of complete off-diagonal generators and the strategic parametrization of non-Abelian degrees of freedom.
+However, completing the algebra is insufficient on its own, due to a numerical obstruction.
+Molecular orbitals adapted solely to an Abelian subgroup produce cross-component integrals that vanish identically, creating a zero-gradient plateau along non-Abelian algebraic directions.
+A proof-of-principle experiment on NH$_3$/STO-3G ($C_{3v}$, 16 qubits) confirms both the predicted DLA confinement and the gradient plateau, with SymUCCSD converging to an error of $21.8$~mHa above the FCI energy despite full optimizer convergence.
+Our analysis provides an algebraic and geometric diagnosis of the observed numerical breakdown, establishing that recovering full equivariant dynamics requires both the inclusion of complete off-diagonal generators and the independent parametrization of cross-component excitations.